acioran/overwatcher/README.md

 - tested on both serial connection (using ser2net) and telnet straight to the device.
 Depending on the test, the same test might run on both without any changes.
 - tests can be written as python classes or as YAML files
 - tests can run in a finite time or cycle forever (both on serial and telnet).
-There is a watchdog implemntation which does not let the test freeze.
+There is a watchdog implementation which does not let the test freeze.
 In case of a timeout, some actions to recover the device can be attempted.
 - outcome is a single log file containing all the test information (including version, parameters and options) and the entire flow (including device output).
 The framework also returns a different code based on the test results, so it